Chithiram Pesuthadi 2: Production

 In July 2012, actor Prasanna revealed that Rajan Madhav had finished his next script and that he would be a part of the cast.
 The film was titled as Ula in August 2012 and was said to be a multi-starrer.
-Thaman was signed to compose the film's score and soundtrack, while Padmesh and Praveen K. L.-N. B. Srikanth were picked as the cinematographer and the editors.
-In a turn of events, the film changed a number of technicians with a new editor and music composer being recruited.

-The shoot of the film began in March 2013.
+Filming began in March 2013.
 Along with Prasanna, Narain was supposed to play the lead roles, but the pair were subsequently replaced with Ajmal and Ashok Kumar, while Gayathrie was selected to play the female lead.
 Ajmal stated that he played a rock star in the film and that he was paired with Mumbai-based Priya Banerjee.
-In August 2013, a song, penned by Madhan Karky, was to be shot.
 Vidharth said that he played the role of a rowdy gang leader.
 Gayathrie in October 2013 stated that every character in the film comes in shades of grey and that seventy per cent of the film had been completed.
-West Indies cricketer Dwayne Bravo had agreed to dance for a song in the film, which was shot in October 2013.
+West Indies cricketer Dwayne Bravo agreed to dance for a song in the film, which was shot in October 2013.

-After four years of delay, in October 2018, the film's title was changed from Ula to Chithiram Pesuthadi 2.
+In October 2018, after five years of delay, the film's title was changed from Ula to Chithiram Pesuthadi 2.